Haitian prosecutor seeks charges against prime minister in president’s assassination

+Port-au-Prince prosecutor Bed-Ford Claude asked a judge to charge Henry and bar him from leaving the country.
+He said Henry was in telephone contact with a chief suspect in the case — Joseph Badio, a former Justice ministry official — on the night of the July 7 slaying, citing two calls made shortly after the killing, according to a copy of the two-page indictment request.

-The allegations against Henry amount to an new twist in the complex and mired investigation into the mysterious assassination, and is sure to increase already growing calls from human rights and civil society groups for a new caretaker government to be installed.
+The allegations against Henry amount to an new twist in the complex investigation into the still mysterious assassination, and is expected to further fuel calls from human rights and civil society groups that a new caretaker government be installed.

-It also comes as Haiti is struggling to grapple with the aftermath of an earthquake last month that killed more than 2,200 people, and as the hard-hit communities insist not enough is being done to aid them.
+Haiti is struggling to grapple with the aftermath of an earthquake last month that killed more than 2,200 people, Hard-hit communities say not enough is being done to aid them.

-Henry came to power a week and half after the assassination of Moïse, following a power struggle with the president’s inner circle, and after winning the backing of the international community.
-Claude is seeking Henry’s indictment on a series of charges including assassination, conspiracy against the state and armed robbery.
+Henry, Moïse’s choice for prime minister before his death, emerged from a power struggle within the slain president’s inner circle to take the office a week and half after the assassination, with the backing of the international community.
+Claude is seeking Henry’s indictment on charges including assassination, conspiracy against the state and armed robbery.

 “There are enough compromised elements against the prime minister to indict him, pure and simple,” Claude wrote.